sjjf/md_server/README.md

   the system configuration as well as information about the host itself
-- provides IP address and DNS management via dnsmasq, including generating hostnames from instance names and supporting DNS resolution of the generated names
+- provides IP address and DNS management via dnsmasq, including generating host names from instance names and supporting DNS resolution of the generated names
 - integrates with libvirt to automatically update records as new instances come online